dturjo77/DBMS-SQL/4_Relational.md

 ---

-## Day 6: Practice and Interview Preparation
+## Practice and Interview Preparation

 ### 1. Practice: Writing Relational Schemas with Constraints